BenWassa/drop/README.md

   ## Quick start

-  Open `index.html` in a browser (mobile or desktop) for quick prototyping.
+  **Open `index.html` in a browser (mobile or desktop) for quick prototyping.** No Node.js required!

   For production-like builds, the project now uses a built Tailwind CSS file (`dist/styles.css`) instead of the CDN.
 This keeps CSS deterministic and avoids loading Tailwind via CDN in production.

+  **CSS Building (Optional - requires Node.js and npm):**
+  The app works perfectly with Tailwind CDN - you don't need to build CSS locally unless you want to customize Tailwind configuration.

   To build the CSS locally (requires Node.js and npm):